angular/dgeni-packages/README.md

   nunjucks packages for you.
 * examples - Processors to support the runnable examples feature in the angular.js docs site.
 * dgeni - Support for documenting Dgeni packages (**incomplete**)
+* typescript - Tag parsing and extracting for TypeScript modules.

 ## `base` Package